mrpedrobraga/star-engine-core/README.md

 > Please learn version control software.
 >
 > You don't want to lose your game if your computer falls or gets wet.
->
-> This is the advice of someone who has been through many things...
+> > This is the advice of someone who has been through many things...

 ## 📓 What's in it?

-There are four types of additions that Star provies.
+There are three types of additions that Star provies.

-- Components :: Add them to the scene tree, set them up with hierarchy and signals or use them with code.
+- ***Components*** :: Add them to the scene tree, set them up with hierarchy and signals or use them with code.
 They do something to extend another Node's capabilities.
   - For example, the `Movement2D` gives movement to a `CharacterBody2D` keeping the movement script and your character scripts properly separated.
-  - The `Menu` component, also, manages its own menu state and can be used to create menus easily -- but is visual-agnostic so you can create your own Menu handlers that use them.
+  - The `Menu` component, also, manages its own menu state and can be used to create menus easily -- but is visual-agnostic so you can create your own Menu handlers that use them.<br><br>
-- Classes :: Normal classes that you can use in code for various purposes -- `GameSaveData`, `ResourceMap`, they have one use and you use them if you need to.
+- ***Classes*** :: Normal classes that you can use in code for various purposes -- `GameSaveData`, `ResourceMap`, they have one use and you use them if you need to.<br><br>
-- Cores :: Implementations of classes packaged together to create servers for typical situations -- `DialogCutsceneCore` handles calling Dialogs, `AudioCore` handles audio, etc.
+- ***Cores*** :: Implementations of classes packaged together to create servers for typical situations -- `DialogCutsceneCore` handles calling Dialogs, `AudioCore` handles audio, etc.<br><br>

 You literally just pick which ones you want to use -> That's the meaning of *cherry-picking*.